zenandiko/Custom-canvas-capsule-theme/README.md

-# Canvas ES-DE Capsule Theme — Custom Edition
+# Canvas-Capsule Theme — Custom Edition

 A custom capsule image set primarily designed for [Console Launcher](https://play.google.com/store/apps/details?id=fr.spse.console_launcher) on Android, based on the original [Canvas theme by Siddy212](https://github.com/Siddy212/canvas-es-de).

-> ⚠️ **Compatibility note:** This set was built and tested on **Console Launcher**.
+> ⚠️ **Compatibility note:** This set was built and tested on [**Console Launcher**](https://github.com/likeich/console-launcher).
 It should also work on [Cocoon Launcher](https://play.google.com/store/apps/details?id=com.applaunch.consolelauncher) and [ES-DE](https://es-de.org/) since they share the same capsule naming convention, but this has not been fully verified yet.
 Feedback welcome!

 ---